bli25/RSEM_tutorial/README.md

 ![Read start position distribution](images/rspd.png)

-RSPD partition each transcript into 20 bins and counts the frequency of reads starting at each bin.
+RSPD partitions each transcript into 20 bins and counts the frequency of reads starting at each bin.
 By examing the above RSPD, we notice that there are biases toward the ends of transcripts.
 This is reasonable because the sample was prepared using Nextera<sup>TM</sup> transposons and it is known that these transposons are hard to reach the ends.

 The quality score plot is shown below.
 It plots the observed quality against the theoretical quality for each nucleotide and quality score. we observe that in general, sequencing error decreases as the quality score increases.
 In addition, the theoretical quality score is more optimistic than the actural quality learned from the data.